joe-herman/joe-herman.github.io/_posts/2020-05-31-finding-a-bff-in-zero-bug-balance.md

 * If BFF stalls, uptime is awful, and deployment frequency is low, you may have bigger problems than deciding how to count bugs.
 * And if the team sleeps well and BFF is steady, you either have a mature product or no users.

-At Comcast, our department is focused on better delivery.
-This starts with a healthy culture, and choosing what we measure plays into that.
+Choosing what we measure plays into delivering a healthy culture.

 I believe metrics like uptime, deployment frequency, mean time to recovery, and how much sleep each team lost at night fearing an emergency page can be supplemented by counting Bugs Found and Fixed--instead of striving for the intolerance of Zero Bug Balance.

 Plus, who wouldn't want a good BFF?